 What Does a Police Officer Do?

-- Patrol specific areas of the community
+- Patrol the community

 - Respond to calls from the public through a dispatcher, including emergency and non-emergency situations